Auction Bidder Notifications

 As you can see, this is entirely unpredictable and depends on how the live bids fall during the auction.
 In the example above, had the live bidding stopped at $900, we would have advanced Dan’s bid to $950.
 With no other live bidders he would have prevailed.
 Take note, this is exactly what would happen if there were two live bidders in the audience who both planned to stop at $1,000.
 One would get it and the other would not.

 Of course, if you’re not interested in receiving these outbid notifications, no action is necessary on your part.
-By doing nothing, your account will stay just as it is.
+By doing nothing, your account not get notifications.
 You must opt-in to receive these notices and you can switch at any time simply by logging into your account.

 Q: Do I have to receive outbid notifications?